Skip to main content

 About File Intel service

-The File Intel service enables you to submit a file’s hash and get the file’s attributes back.
-Different security providers specialize in collecting file intelligence that provides a file's disposition, ranging from malicious file objects (malware, ransomware, trojan horses, spyware, adware) to good file objects (operating system files, known third-party software packages).
+The File Intel service enables you to submit a file or an array of files' hashes (up to 100 using the File Intel bulk API) to see what is known about the file (its reputation).
+Different security providers specialize in collecting file intelligence that provides a file's disposition, ranging from malicious (malware, ransomware, trojan horses, spyware, adware) to known good files (operating system files, known third-party software packages).

 Benefits of using File Intel service